isadri/inception/README.md

 ### From LXC to libcontainer

 In order to create a container, Docker needs to interact with the kernel.
-In the past, there was a components called **LXC** that provides the daemon an access to the fundamental buildings-blocks of containers that existed in the Linux kernel.
-Things like *namespaces* and *control groups* (*cgroups*).
+In the past, there was a component called **LXC** that provides the daemon an access to the fundamental buildings-blocks of containers that existed in the Linux kernel.
+Things like *namespaces* and *cgroups*.

 ![Screenshot from 2024-02-08 15-03-51](https://github.com/isadri/inception/assets/116354167/80ea2722-ee75-4a54-9468-e2eec28e1557)